-Grades 5-12.
 It’s time for trivia!
-Which of these statements is about George Washington, and which is about King George III?
+Which of these statements is about George Washington and which is about King George III?
 Find a moderator, gather your trivia team, and get to work on these fun (and interesting!) facts!
+Grades 3-5.

 Special Collections Exhibitions and Related Activities

 Missed an exhibition?
-Not to worry!
 Click the link below to see the list of all of our previous exhibitions and corresponding exhibition guides.

-For related activities, and to inquire about future exhibitions and K-12 school tours, please contact firstname.lastname@example.org.Past Exhibitions
+For related activities, and to inquire about future exhibitions and PK-12 school tours, please contact firstname.lastname@example.org.Past Exhibitions